Skip to main content

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

+Sign up for product updates, offers, and learn more about The Wildest, and other Mars Petcare brands.
+Must be over 16 years to sign up.
 See our privacy statement to find out how we collect and use your data, to contact us with privacy questions or to exercise your personal data rights.

 Is dog paw balm necessary?
-Yep — The thick ointment in paw balms heal and protect the dry, cracked skin on your pup’s paw pads.
+Yep — the thick ointment in paw balms heal and protect the dry, cracked skin on your pup’s paw pads.
 Although they may have a thick appearance and a sturdy constitution, dog paws are actually really sensitive and when damaged are subject to infection that could mean an expensive trip to the vet.
 We’ve always been in the camp that preventative medicine is just as essential as any other type of treatment, which is why we’ve rounded up some of the best natural dog paw balms that will keep your pup protected in this and every season.

 Best Dog Paw Balms